-This post may contain affiliate links.
-I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
+This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Today I have an easy Greek spinach pie recipe to share with you!
 A dish like this is a little unexpected for summertime, but I have a good reason, I promise.
 It all started with a little bag of spinach from my freezer…

+The easy spinach pie recipe started as many of my recipes do – from a need to use up something in my freezer.
 You see, my freezer is seriously overflowing!
 I went waaaay overboard preparing freezer meals while I was pregnant, anticipating that I’d need a ton of them when the baby was born.

 To my surprise, I’ve been fortunate enough to have a little angel that sleeps through the night most of the time, even though she’s only seven weeks old.
 (Seven weeks tomorrow, to be exact.)
 She goes approximately a six to seven hour stretch, from midnight to 6 or 7 in the morning!
 Amazing.

 What this means is that I’ve had enough sleep (read: sanity!) to actually get stuff done during the day.
 And I love it!

 The only downside is, I’ve been cooking so many new foods that I’ve barely made a dent in my huge freezer stash!
 It’s so full that it’s practically impossible to get at anything.
 Oops.

 Having freezer meals every day is boring though, and I still couldn’t resist creating a Greek spinach pie recipe!
 I decided to compromise by developing one that uses up at least one ingredient from my freezer, and otherwise doesn’t require buying anything new at the store.
 (My fridge has been getting pretty full, too.)